 It’s that last scenario that led King and Dupree to announce their reservations’ withdrawal from the MIP task force.
 Pipelines, a growing body of research suggests, can actually fuel violence against Native women.

-Man camps, also described as “work-camp modular housing,” are temporary housing communities set up for the well-paid, typically male laborers that are tasked with constructing pipelines snaking their way above, across, and below our nation’s waterways and lands.
+Man camps, also described as “work-camp modular housing,” are temporary housing communities set up for the well-paid, typically male laborers who are tasked with constructing pipelines snaking their way above, across, and below our nation’s waterways and lands.
 More often than not, these routes, and as a result the man camps, find themselves cutting through or just outside of rural tribal nation lands and other marginalized communities.

 A number of studies, reports, and congressional hearings now connect man camps—which can be used in mines and other extractive efforts as well—with increased rates of sexual violence and sex trafficking.
 The most well-documented cases thus far have occurred in the Tar Sands region of Alberta, Canada, as well as in western North Dakota and eastern Montana—an area known otherwise as the Bakken oil fields—though such activity is in no way exclusive to the region.